STATE LOTTERY & GAMING CONTROL AGENCY

 In 2001, Creative Services was initiated as the Creative Services Division.
 It merged in June 2005 with the Product Development Division and the Research and Planning Division to form the Product Development, Creative Services and Research Division.
 In January 2008, it reformed as the Product Development, Creative Services and Communications Division, and in 2009 reorganized as the Creative Product Services and Communications Division.
 With the Sales Division it joined to form the Lottery Division in July 2011.
 In 2015, the Marketing Division re-emerged as a separate division and oversaw Creative Services, which became part of the Sales and Marketing Division in November 2021.

-Creative Services develops advertising strategies to achieve the sales and revenue objectives of the State Lottery and Gaming Control Agency.
-Creative Services evaluates the effectiveness of advertising in terms of reach, frequency, and impression on audiences.
+The Creative Services staff develops advertising strategies to achieve the Lottery’s sales and revenue objectives Creative Services evaluates the effectiveness of advertising in terms of reach, frequency, and impression on audiences.
 Advertising time and space for jackpot announcements, product introductions, promotions, and winner awareness are purchased by this unit.
-To inform consumers about Lottery products, promotions, and programs, Creative Services manages the development and production of advertising materials for television, radio, and print media, as well as at retail sales outlets.
+To inform consumers about Lottery products, promotions, and programs, Creative Services manages the development and production of advertising materials for all types of media as well as point-of-sale materials to be placed at Lottery retailers.

 Maryland Constitutional Offices & Agencies